-This design template shows how the Tesira NPX paging station can be used to quickly and easily create a paging system for a shopping complex or similar facility.
-We will discuss how to implement a paging system comprised of live as well as recorded announcements, scheduling of recorded announcements and network connectivity.
+This design giude shows how the Tesira NPX paging station can be used to quickly and easily create a paging system for a shopping complex or similar facility.
+This article will discuss how to implement a paging system comprised of live as well as recorded announcements, scheduling of recorded announcements and network connectivity.
 Expansion to this core design can be achieved by adding devices from the Tesira family.
 Supplemental features in this sort of venue may include Bluetooth audio connectivity, video distribution, wall controllers, GPIO and such items.
-The Tesira product family features all of these options and the full catalog can be found here.
+The Tesira product family features all these options and the full catalog can be found here.

 The page codes available to each station are as follows:

 All page codes are of the live announcement type, other than the Weekly Specials and Closing/Closed announcement in the Supermarket.
 The Closing messages are scheduled for trading days to automatically play towards closing time.
 These are set in the scheduler and can be modified via the Tesira web interface.
 The Weekly Specials announcement is scheduled every 20 minutes and is updated by the staff who record the new message directly on the station.
-Even though these are configured as scheduled announcements they can be recalled at any time via the page code.
+Even though these are configured as scheduled announcements they can be recalled at any time via asserting the page code.

-Seeing as the Security, Administration and Supermarket have more than 4 page codes 10-button NPX stations will be required at all locations.
+Seeing as the Security, Administration and Supermarket have more than 4 page codes, the 10-button NPX stations will be required at all locations.
 The Security and Administration have desk space so a 10-button gooseneck microphone - the NPX-G1100 would be most suitable.
 In the Supermarket a more suitable form is the 10-button wall mount handheld microphone - the NPX-H1100.

 For amplification, the carpark system requires more power than the other spaces.
 A suitable amplifier may be the AMP-4300R CV, however the amplifier model selected is dependent on the size of the space, the number of speakers used and the SPL requirements.
 Refer to the Biamp Amplifier Power Calculator for guidance on achieving SPL power requirements.
-The full list of Tesira amplifier models and power rating can be found here.
+The full list of Tesira amplifier models and power ratings can be found here.

-For speakers, the Desono line offers many form factors.
-The supermarket, retail, security and administration require surface mount type speakers, however the food court requires pendant form and the carpark being outdoors requires weatherproof column speakers.
+For speakers, the Biamp Desono line offers many form factors.
+The supermarket, retail, security and administration require surface mount type speakers, however the food court requires pendant form speakers and the carpark being outdoors requires weatherproof column speakers.
 The full list of Desono models can be found here.

 |1 - TesiraFORTE AVB AI||12 line level inputs; 8 mic/line level outputs AVB DSP|